 Summary: Research Goal 3 is intended to develop a mechanistic understanding of links between genomic diversity, phenotypic plasticity, and SES change.
 Goal 3 investigators will use observations and correlative data from the field to visualize, validate and propose novel hypotheses related to the links among genotypes, environment, and phenotypic traits identified in Goals 1 and 2 that influence adaptive capacity of populations.
 Model predictions of adaptive capacity developed in Goal 1 and based on mechanisms linked to adaptive capacity in Goal 2 will be compared to observed population phenotypes and distribution patterns across the landscape to identify deviations from those predictions.
-Existing and forecasted SES factors will be assessed to determine their impact on the genotypes generated across the landscape will be input for ABMs in Goal 1, and inform designs (e.g., source genotypes and environmental conditions) of controlled common garden experiments described in Goal 2 to test how manipulation of genotypes and landscape processes can alter the adaptive capacity of populations.
+Existing and forecasted SES factors will be assessed to determine their impact on the genotypic, environmental, and phenotypic factors that affect adaptive capacity of populations.
+GxE conditions leading to diversity in demographic phenotypes generated across the landscape will be input for ABMs in Goal 1, and inform designs (e.g., source genotypes and environmental conditions) of controlled common garden experiments described in Goal 2 to test how manipulation of genotypes and landscape processes can alter the adaptive capacity of populations.
 The team will couple advances in genomics, remote sensing, and computational technology to map mechanisms (Goal 2) and patterns (Goal 3) of GxE outcomes across natural landscapes with social science research approaches to determine where and how complex SES factors and human decisions govern these patterns.